jacoblee628/portfolio/Sentiment Analysis Project/README.md

 # Ford Review Sentiment Analysis Project

+## Conclusion
+Given only the text of several hundred actual reviews, we were able to predict with **~69% accuracy** if they were **positive or negative reviews**.

 ## Introduction
-Given a corpus of several hundred reviews, can we use sentiment analysis to classify reviews as either positive or negative?

-For this project, we were provided with a list of actual online reviews of Ford vehicles, and using RStudio and its packages we were to create several predictive models and report their effectiveness using confusion matrices. **Data was split into both training and test datasets.**
+The ability to quickly categorize thousands of reviews is important to every review site.
+It is a surprisingly difficult challenge, especially due to things like sarcasm, euphemisms, slang, and figures of speech.

+**Humans are around 70% accurate**, but labor is expensive and takes a long time.
+Our model was just as good as humans, and only uses a fraction of the time.

-To this end, we cleaned the data, visualized it (in a word cloud, image file above), classified them (using a dictionary in the syuzhet package) and created 4 different models, explained below.
+We cleaned the text data, visualized it (in a word cloud, image file above), classified each word in every review (using a dictionary in the syuzhet package) and created 4 different models, explained below.

 ### Model 1: Simple Difference
 This model takes the **difference** (quite simply) between the share of positive and negative words.
 If the resulting number meets a threshold (determined by a decision tree that we generated), it is classified as either positive or negative.